Netflix Persuasion (2022) Trailer Review

 7. Richard Leech, Jane Eyre 1963

 Cons: Unless you’re one of the lucky people who saw this version air in 1963, we may never know if Leech gave us a complete Rochester.
 Two crucial episodes of the six-part miniseries—the episodes that happen to span from Rochester falling off his horse to the his proposal to Jane—are lost, leaving us with only the post-proposal scenes.
 Younger fans of Jane Eyre can only wonder what Richard Leech’s full performance might have been, and hope that the missing episodes are somewhere in the world to be recovered one day.
+If adapted and acted faithfully, this could be one of the better adaptations.

 6. Jan Kacer, Jane Eyre 1972 (Czech)

 Pros: Despite the language barrier, I found this 1972 adaptation of Jane Eyre very satisfying thanks in large part to Jan Kacer’s impressive performance.
 Though not ‘handsome’ in the typical sense, this earthy, bearded Rochester is certainly enjoyable to look at.
 As I mentioned in a prior review, Kacer’s chemistry with his counterpart is so palpable that the viewer almost forgets that Rochester never kisses Jane directly on the lips in this adaptation.
 His physicality isn’t the only basis of Kacer’s appeal, though.
 There’s a kind of “less is more” to his acting that makes for an understated and yet intimate portrayal of the character.
 Like all Rochesters, Kacer is gloomy and brooding.
 Unlike other Rochesters, though, he appears more accountable for his past and present actions.
-Whereas other Rochesters seem all too comfortable with lying to Jane until they’re exposed, Kacer’s Rochester is ashamed of his prior decision making and genuinely conflicted about deceiving Jane as their relationship develops.
+Whereas other Rochesters seem all too comfortable with lying to Jane until they’re exposed, Kacer’s Rochester is ashamed of his prior decision-making and genuinely conflicted about deceiving Jane as their relationship develops.
 (I always prefer a slightly more self-loathing Rochester to interpretations that view him as the pure victim of others’ wrongs.)
 Kacer’s portrayal isn’t defining, but it’s endearing.

 Cons: Even with translations, viewing a film in another language through the lens of a different culture makes it difficult to judge the quality of the performances in their own context.
 Kacer may be received differently by a Czech audience.
 Kacer’s Rochester is more soft and brooding than mercurial and eccentric.
 His age, good looks, and toned down performance may not appeal to purists even though the adaptation is faithfully written.
 But to the untrained eye of this American Eyrehead, this is still a great performance.